-- 11.1 Disposal is wider than just destruction (see below), it can also refer to the transfer of records from one media to another, e.g. paper records to CD Rom, or the transfer of records from one organisation to another, e.g. authorised archive office. - 11.2 When using another organisation to archive records, it is essential an agreement/contract is in place detailing how the records will be archived and who will be allowed access to them. - 11.3 When an archived record is accessed, a note must be made of: - The date access occurred; - The details of the person gaining access; and - The reason access was required. - 11.4 When a record is removed from the archive, a note must be made of: - The taker of the record; - The taker's signature or a receipt from them; - The expected date of return; and - The date the record is returned.
+- 11.1 Disposal is wider than just destruction (see below), it can also refer to the transfer of records from one media to another, e.g. paper records to CD Rom, or the transfer of records from one organisation to another, e.g. authorised archive office. - 11.2 When using another organisation to archive records, it is essential an agreement/contract is in place detailing how the records will be archived and who will be allowed access to them and that due diligence is carried out on this third party to ensure they have appropriate security and confidentiality practices in place. - 11.3 When an archived record is accessed, a note must be made of: - The date access occurred; - The details of the person gaining access; and - The reason access was required. - 11.4 When a record is removed from the archive, a note must be made of: - The taker of the record; - The taker's signature or a receipt from them; - The expected date of return; and - The date the record is returned.